| |

 That’s why it’s essential to understand what needs to change where you work but also possibly yourself.

-This way, you might well be able to figure out if quitting is the best option or not.
+This way, you might well be able to figure out whether quitting is the best option.

 Figure out what a good job looks like